 - The submitted paper must be the authors' original work and must not have been previously published.

 - Authors must confirm that the article they have submitted has not already been accepted for publication elsewhere.

 - Only the articles that have contributed to the author's work should be cited; extraneous citations shouldn't be included.

-- Writers should present their work in the most unbiased way feasible.
+- Writers should present their work in the most unbiased way possible.

 - Discriminatory arguments based on racial, sexual, national, or religious origin are not accepted.
 Fake findings should not be reported.